runxiyu/hare-lmdb/README.md

 # hare-lmdb – Hare bindings for LMDB

+These are some Hare bindings for [LMDB](http://www.lmdb.tech/doc/).
+Not all features have bindings here yet; common functionality should however be present.
+Please feel free to expand them.

 ## License

 This inherits the OpenLDAP license from the original code.
 See the LICENSE